cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

-The embedded version of CloudpilotEmu allows you to embed emulated PalmOS devices into your own webpages.
+This is the documentation for the embedded version of CloudpilotEmu CloudpilotEmu embedded allows you to embed emulated PalmOS devices into your own webpages.

 # Installation